-In June and July, our Whitefield wildflower meadow is at its finest - with lots of wonderful bee orchids in bloom this year.
+In late May, June and July, our Whitefield meadow is at its finest - with lots of wonderful wildflowers including orchids in bloom.

-The meadow, situated near the main car park, is home to a rare burst of bee orchids, daisies, clover, wild grasses and more - all visible from the carefully carved pathways.
+The meadow, situated near the main car park, is home to a burst of orchids, daisies, clover, wild grasses and more - all visible from the carefully mown pathways.

-If you head down further into the park, you will find another wildflower meadow nestled in the perry orchard next to the more formal West Garden.
+If you head down further into the park, you will find another wildflower meadow nestled in Nichols' orchard next to the more formal garden.

 Beth Weston, Outdoors Officer at Dyrham Park, says: 'It’s looking so beautiful in Whitefield at the moment – with a stunning array of colours - but you need to witness the spectacle soon, otherwise you’ll have to wait another year.'

 She added: 'Look out for the bee orchid.
 Bee orchids are so called because the petal formation resembles a bee on a flower - this helps encourage fertilisation.
 Some years they don't come out at all so there's no way of knowing when we'll see them.'